 “Thank you, my liege,” Yinhalka replied.

 “Uh…do me a favor,” Holly said, continuing to look straight ahead.

 “Of course, mi—Holly.”

 Yinhalka straightened up and shouted: “BLAST-LEADERS!
 READY YOUR ORDNANCE!”

 Calls of “Blast prep!” echoed through the lines.
-Fresh-lit catapults cut a bright line of dots along the twilight-darkened base of the expansive mountain range.
+Fresh-lit catapults cut a bright line of dots along the night-darkened base of the expansive mountain range.

 Yinhalka chopped her arm down.
 “LOOSE!”